The CEDR Guide to Employee Handbooks

 Employment law is a complicated and constantly changing subject.
 In fact, we employ an entire team of experts here at CEDR just to keep an eye on the ever-shifting employment law landscape.

 That said, unless it’s an employment law attorney, don’t expect them to know enough to check your employee handbook for legal compliance.
 For a compliance check on your handbook, reach out to an HR expert like those at CEDR or contact a local employment attorney.
 If you need roofing done on your home you wouldn’t call a landscaper.
-So, don’t call your friend’s friend’s divorce lawyer to review your employee handbook.
+So, don’t call your friend-of-a-friend’s divorce lawyer to review your employee handbook.

 Having no handbook at all.

-Sometimes doctors and managers are under the impression that having NO handbook is a better option than maintaining a document that will require regular updates.
+Sometimes, doctors and managers are under the impression that having NO handbook is a better option than maintaining a document that will require regular updates.
 Sometimes that advice comes straight from an attorney or colleague.
 Unfortunately, this couldn’t be further from the truth.

 Often, your employee handbook is the ONLY EVIDENCE you have that your company at least makes an effort to comply with state, federal, and local employment laws.
 When signed by all of your employees, your handbook also eliminates the opportunity for any one employee to claim ignorance about your business’ specific policies.

 Not having a handbook in place means answering all of your employees’ policy questions as they arise on a 1-to-1 basis, which can turn into a major waste of time in the long run.
-Not having a handbook also means risking accidentally deviating from your standard practices in a way that may be construed as discriminatory (offering extra leave to one employee that wasn’t offered to another, for example).
+Not having a handbook also means you risk accidentally deviating from your standard practices in a way that may be construed as discriminatory (offering extra leave to one employee that wasn’t offered to another, for example).

-Most employment laws are written to protect employees rather than employers, but you can use the policies in your employee handbook to transfer some level of responsibility to your employees.
-And, ultimately, you won’t gain any protection from policies that aren’t officially in place.
+Most employment laws are written to protect employees rather than employers, but you can use the policies in your employee handbook to transfer some level of responsibility to your employees, and, ultimately, you won’t gain any protection from policies that aren’t officially in place.

-Including Illegal Policies in Your Employee Handbook
+Including Illegal Policies in Your Employee Handbook.

 Including any of the illegal policies presented below is the equivalent of teeing up an employment attorney’s case against you.
 Here are some of the most common illegal policies we’ve seen included in actual employee handbooks: